pinjouwu9325/RNASeq-workflow/README.md

   All you need:

+  * Create an environment with RNASeq.yml and activate it, or use your own pacakges
   * A sample_list.txt containing all the sample (e.g. SRR9048143)
   * An annotation file (e.g. Mus_musculus.GRCm38.96.gtf)
   * Genome index for [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml)